anebz/cloud/Accreditations/aws_solutions_associate.md

 > Other info

+* Asynchronously replicates data in all AZs in a region
 * CORS (cross-origin resource sharing) allows webapps loaded in one domain to interact with resources in a different domain.
 For instance, to add JavaScript to the webapp
 * Cross-region replication needs to have versioning enabled first
 * S3 object lock allows you to store objects using a write-once-read-many (WORM) model.
 Changes to objects are allowed but their previous versions should be preserved and remain retrievable.
 If you enabled S3 Object Lock, you won't be able to upload new versions of an object.
 This feature is only helpful when you want to prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely